Start9Labs/docs/src/user-manual/ssh.md

 # Using SSH

-Like other Linux distributions, StartOS allow you to go "under-the-hood" via Secure Shell Protocol (SSH).
+Like other Linux distributions, StartOS allows you to go "under-the-hood" via Secure Shell Protocol (SSH).

 ```admonish warning
 Accessing your server via SSH is considered advanced.
 Please use caution, you can cause permanent damage to your server, potentially resulting in loss of data.